Weeds

 Weed Inspectors |

-Weed inspectors conduct random inspections and investigate complaints.
+Weed inspectors work in focus areas to conduct inspections but will also investigate complaints.
 Weed inspectors have the authority to enter private property without a landowner's permission to conduct inspections for prohibited noxious and noxious weeds.
-They may issue a notice for prohibited noxious and noxious weeds not being controlled.
+A weed notice can be issued where no effort is made to prevent the spread of noxious weeds or destroy prohibited noxious weeds.
 County weed inspectors drive trucks with the Parkland County Logo on the side.
 They will be wearing blue reflective vests or coveralls.
 They will also be able to provide identification upon request.
 They will make every effort to make contact with someone on site when they arrive to conduct an inspection but it is not common practice to call ahead of time.
 Feel free to ask our weed inspectors questions but remember to treat them with respect. |

 Weed Control Contractors |